How Gecko Discovered 30 0-Day Vulnerabilities No AppSec Tool Found

 3. Can it scale across teams and automate both the triage process across detection and remediation?

 Questions like these aren't solved by reading feature lists alone.
-See what Gecko can uncover in your code, or schedule a customised demo.
+See what Gecko can uncover in your code, or schedule a customized demo.

 Come and meet the Gecko team at BlackHat and DEFCON 33 in Las Vegas.